Carnegie Mellon University: Housing

 Carnegie Mellon offers conventional housing for its students through single-gender, coresidential, and special interest options.
 Students can choose from a variety of housing options.
-The three options for first-year students are standard, prime, and apartment-style living.
-The Standard is a typical college dormitory setting, a long hallway with a series of double (two people to a room).
-Prime offers more privacy through suite-style rooms.
-Apartment-style living is available through the Residence on Fifth and Shirley apartments.
+The four options for students are traditional, semi-suite, suite, and apartments.
+The Traditional is a typical college dormitory setting, a long hallway with a series of 1-3 person rooms and a community bathroom shared with an entire floor or wing.
+Semi-Suite offers more privacy through 1-4 person rooms with 3-5 residents sharing one semi-private bathroom.
+Suite is similar to Semi-Suite but contains additional bedrooms, a bathroom, and living room/lounge area shared with 3-8 other residents.
+Apartments are shared between 1-3 people and may contain additional bedrooms, a semi-private bathroom, a living room, and kitchen shared with the other residents.
 Upperclassmen have additional options for housing, which include town houses and a larger variety of one or two bedroom apartments.
-There are 20 residential buildings on campus and five off campus in the Oakland area of Pittsburgh.
+There are 27 residential buildings on campus and even more off campus.

-First-year students are assigned to the dedicated first-year residence halls on campus including Morewood E-Tower, Residence on Fifth, Shirley Apartments, as well as Boss, Donner, Hamerschlag, McGill, Mudge, Scobell, and Stever Houses.
+First-year students are assigned to the dedicated first-year residence halls on campus including Morewood E-Tower, Morewood Gardens, Residence on Fifth, Shirley Apartments, as well as Boss, Donner, Hamerschlag, McGill, Mudge, Scobell, and Stever Houses.
 Approximately one-third of upperclassmen choose to continue living on campus through university housing.
-Options for upperclassmen include Fifth & Clyde, Morewood Gardens, West Wing, Doherty, Fairfax, Margaret Morrison, Fifth Neville, Shady Oak, Shirley, Forbes & Beeler (construction planned to finish in fall 2023), and Woodlawn Apartments as well as Henderson, Resnik, Roselawn, Spirit, Tech, Webster, and Welch Houses.
+Options for upperclassmen include Fifth & Clyde, Morewood Gardens, West Wing, Doherty, Fairfax, Margaret Morrison, Fifth Neville, Shady Oak, Shirley, Forbes & Beeler, and Woodlawn Apartments as well as Henderson, Resnik, Roselawn, Spirit, Tech, Webster, and Welch Houses.

 Fraternities and sororities

 The Greek tradition at Carnegie Mellon began over 100 years ago with the founding of the first fraternity on campus, Theta Xi, in 1912.
-The Panhellenic sorority community was founded in 1945, by Chi Omega, Delta Delta Delta, Delta Gamma, Kappa Alpha Theta, and Kappa Kappa Gamma.
-The Chi Omega chapter at Carnegie Mellon transformed into an independent sorority, Zeta Psi Sigma, and has since become Alpha Chi Omega.
-The Alpha Phi chapter was created in April 2013.
-There is one Asian American interest sorority – Alpha Kappa Delta Phi (colony), and one Asian American interest fraternity – Lambda Phi Epsilon.

-Currently, Carnegie Mellon has thirteen active fraternities: Alpha Epsilon Pi, Alpha Phi Alpha, Alpha Tau Omega (colony), Alpha Sigma Phi, Delta Tau Delta, Kappa Sigma, Lambda Phi Epsilon, Phi Delta Theta, Pi Kappa Alpha, Sigma Alpha Epsilon, Sigma Chi, Sigma Nu, and Sigma Phi Epsilon.

-In addition to participating in campus traditions such as Buggy and Booth, the fraternities and sororities hold an annual fundraiser called Greek Sing, one of the largest Greek events of the year.
-Each year, the organizations vote on a cause to support and raise money through ticket sales, ad sales, corporate sponsorships and donations.
-Each organization performs a 13-minute-long original show or a rendition of a popular show.
-In Spring 2010, Greek Sing raised over $42,000 for St. Jude Children's Research.
+Specialized communities

+In 2022, Welch House began to host the specialized Queer community, a living community suited to the needs of non-binary students by allowing students to "live in the same room with any other student inclusive of sex assigned at birth, gender identity, gender expression, and/or sexual orientation".
+Welch House consists of semi-suite singles and doubles.
+In addition, Stever House hosts an all-gender floor for students who would prefer a traditional double.

+Spirit House is a residential community for upperclassmen designated for members of the SPIRIT student organization, a Black Student Union that serves as a haven for Black students within the Carnegie Mellon community and champions issues facing the Black community.